-EDU 490 Directed Readings: Reading and Writing (3)
+EDU 490 Critical Issues in Literacy (3)

 Students research current theories, strategies and evaluative techniques included in reading literature.
 Selected experiences direct students to explore individual needs and areas of interest.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
 Prerequisite: EDU 350 or 351 or permission.